Your cart is empty.

 The Science Communication Fellows Program provides training to scientists and researchers to improve their science communication, especially in an informal science education setting.

-Fellows build their capacity for science communication by participating in five professional development workshops as well as three NHMU public programs.
+Fellows build their capacity for science communication by participating in four professional development workshops as well as three NHMU public programs.

 The Science Communication Fellows Programs operates in partnership with Portal to the Public, as an NSF funded program.

 Fellows participate in two Scientist in the Spotlight programs and one Science Café event.